xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

         - High latency when rendering game frames (since an extra transfer is required)
         - Severe technical difficulty when passing through the GPU:
           - Windows prefers to run games on the GPU connected to the current monitor.
-            - Since the dGPU isn't connected to any monitors, games won't prefer to use the dGPU.
-Instead they will use the low performance virtualized GPU (ex.
+            - Since the dGPU isn't connected to any monitor, games won't prefer to use the dGPU.
+Instead, they will use the low-performance virtualized GPU (ex.
 QXL) or the Intel GVT-g virtual GPU (with Intel-level performance).
           - In the combination of Intel + NVIDIA Optimus, NVIDIA drivers are in charge of moving the workload to dGPU.
             - But NVIDIA drivers won't accept Intel GVT-g into the combination, and Optimus won't be enabled.
-          - Which means games will run on the integrated graphics, unless the game engine proactively detects and uses the dGPU.
+          - This means games will run on the integrated graphics unless the game engine proactively detects and uses the dGPU.
     - If you spent a bit more than a thousand on a mid-to-higher-range laptop, you may get:

       ```graphviz